The Private-to-Open Spectrum

 Providing Options for Places to Work

 Traditionally, people have thought about the workplace as full of open or closed offices or even a mix of the two, but there is another way of looking at the workplace.
-Eco-diversity, activity settings, the new office landscape—all these terms refer to providing different places to work and allowing the worker to choose the place in which he can be most effective, given the work he needs to do right then.
+Eco-diversity, activity settings, or the Living Office (Herman Miller’s term) all refer to providing different places to work and allowing the worker to choose the place in which he can be most effective, given the work he needs to do right then.

 Making Private Feel More Open

-More costly suggestions include installing atriums and escalators, which are effective ways to provide visual contact between floors and allow for “people browsing.” *28 Research has shown that the longer the site line, the better connected a group is and the more face-to-face interaction will result.*29
+More costly suggestions include installing atriums and escalators, which are effective ways to provide visual contact between floors and allow for “people browsing.”
+Research has shown that the longer the sight line, the better connected a group is and the more face-to-face interaction will result.*28

-It’s also possible to get some of the benefits of an open office by designing “functional inconvenience” into the facility.
-Inspiration and creativity often happen when people bump into each other, so the goal is to be intentional about the adjacency of teams, the location of workstations, and traffic patterns to increase the likelihood of spontaneous meetings. *30
+It’s also possible to get some of the benefits of an open office by designing “functional inconvenience” into the facility (as Herman Miller did by placing project rooms at the far end of the leadership area).
+Inspiration and creativity often happen when people bump into each other, so the goal is to be intentional about the adjacency of teams, the location of workstations, and traffic patterns to increase the likelihood of spontaneous meetings.

 The Right Answer Is the Unique One